Malaysia - Data Protection Overview

 - the exercise of any functions conferred on any person under any law.

-The PDPA also sets out certain parameters for the processing of personal data.
+As outlined above.
+Further to this, the General Principle also sets out certain parameters for the processing of personal data.
 It provides that personal data shall not be processed unless:

 - it is for a lawful purpose directly related to the activity of the data user;